 The Pyrenean Mountains are one of the last great wilderness areas left in Europe.
 The high craggy peaks and the steep-sided forested valleys harbour an amazing variety of wildlife that has endured the long presence of man in this timeless landscape.

-Flowers, both subalpine and alpine.
-Also Butterflies, Birds and Mountain Scenery.
+Flowers, both subalpine and alpine, and Butterflies.
+Also Birds and Mountain Scenery.

 We will be ambling up to three or four miles on most days, optionally a little more on one or two, and the pace is always slow, ideally suited to photographers.
 Mostly on well-constructed footpaths but the best flowers are often on steeper slopes or rougher ground.

 All flights.
 Transport, accommodation and all meals in Spain, Andorra and France.
 Services of your leaders.
 Please Note: Drinks, tips, and items of a personal nature such as travel insurance, are not included.

 One leader for a group of up to 6, two leaders up 12, and a third leader up to the maximum group size of 15.